hl7-eu/mpd/input/pagecontent/implementationnotes.md

 **Pros:**
 - Easy to implement
-- Allows very similar handling of data for single- and multiitem prescriptions
+- Allows very similar handling of data for single- and multi-item prescriptions
 - .groupIdentifier preserves prescription identifier.

 **Cons:**